 As a sports nutritionist, my one piece of advice is always to stay hydrated when using energy gels.
 Brands are pretty good these days at telling consumers how much water you need to be drinking and how often to take them, but I often see people abusing them.
 What’s important to remember is energy gels are not a drink.
 They should not compensate for water.

 Equally, gels shouldn’t be used like you are craving them.
 They should be used to replenish tired muscles as and when you need to.
 And never, ever rock up to an event without having used them in training (I’d never suggest trying something new on an event day).
 Using energy gels as part of a training routine will get your body accustomed to them.
 However, they are only supposed to be for endurance athletes, so don’t go using them for an energy boost during a slow day at work!

 Most people don’t exercise intensely enough to use energy gels.
 But, for those looking to start training for longer distance events such as cycle tours, sportives, marathons and so on, then energy gels should be incorporated.

 Is the ‘juice worth the squeeze’?

 My experience has been positive.
-I cycle more than I run and regularly use energy gels on long days in the saddle, particularly during tricky stages of the route.
+I regularly use energy gels on long days in the saddle, particularly during tricky stages of the route, and on longer runs when my energy levels dip.
 I do know a few people who have used energy gels during an event for the first time and felt a bit sick (this is because their body isn’t used to the large concentration of sugar) but mostly I’ve always found them incredibly easy to consume and easy to carry.

 There is nothing worse than ‘bonking’ (when energy deserts you) mid-way through an intense period of exercise.
 Energy gels arm you with the ammo needed to ensure this doesn’t happen.

-For the best nutritional products on the market, subscribe to our monthly fuel subscription box.
-The Vivi Nation subscription box is packed full of energy gels and nutritional products to help top the tank up when running on empty.
+For the best nutritional products on the market, subscribe to our monthly nutrition box.
+The Vivi Nation nutrition box is packed full of energy gels and nutritional products to help top the tank up when running on empty.